scottprahl/miepython/README.md

 # miepython

 `miepython` is a pure Python module to calculate light scattering by non-absorbing, partially-absorbing, or perfectly conducting spheres.
-Mie theory is used, following the [procedure in given by Wiscombe](http://opensky.ucar.edu/islandora/object/technotes:232)
+Mie theory is used, following the [procedure in given by Wiscombe](http://opensky.ucar.edu/islandora/object/technotes:232) and validated against Wiscombe's robust results.

 This code provides functions for calculating the extinction efficiency, scattering efficiency, backscattering, and scattering asymmetry.
-Moreover, a set of angles can be given and to calculate the scattering for a sphere.
+Moreover, a set of angles can be given to calculate the scattering for a sphere.

 ## Usage